jbwebtech/sandbox-dev-container-java/README.md

 ## Getting Started

-1. Clone the repository:
+1. Clone and open the repository in Visual Studio Code:
     ```sh
     git clone https://github.com/jbwebtech/sandbox-dev-container-java.git
     cd sandbox-dev-container-java
-    ```

-2. Open the repository in Visual Studio Code:
-    ```sh
     code .
     ```

-3. When prompted, reopen the repository in the Dev Container.
+2. When prompted, reopen the repository in the Dev Container.
+    * If not automatically prompted, select **Dev Containers: Open Folder in Container** from the Command Palette.
-    * Note: this may take a few minutes to pull and build all docker images before starting.
+    * Note: it may take a few minutes to pull and build the docker images before starting.
 Open the log to view progress if you like.

 ## Dev Container Configuration

-The Dev Container is configured using the `devcontainer.json` file located in the `.devcontainer` directory.
-This configuration sets up a development environment with Java 21 installed.
+The Dev Container is configured using the `devcontainer.json` file located in the `.devcontainer` directory, which should be committed to source control.
+The sample configuration below sets up a development environment with Java 21 installed.

 ```jsonc
 {